compositerefactoring/catalog/_catalog/long-signed-clone.markdown

 ### Abstract Example

-This is an example in which the developer decomposes the Duplicated Parameter Code presented above.
+This is an example in which the developer decomposes the Long-Signed Clone presented above.
 Firstly, the developer applies two Extract Methods from the method `ma()` and `mb()`.
 The repetitive code was separated to a new method, the mbo()# method.
 Secondly, the developer updates the parameter type in the methods `ma()` and `mb()` to a type that is not used several and repetitive times in these methods.
 This parameter is `ao` from the `A` type, thus, the developer changes the parameter type `B` to `A`.

 ![Mechanics (2) - Abstract Example - Part 1]({{site.baseurl}}/assets/catalog/duplicated-parameter-code/refactoring-smell2-mechanism2-abstract-part1.png){:style="display:block; margin-left:auto; margin-right:auto"}